rewardenv/reward/docs/environments/types.md

 #### Commonalities

-In addition to the above, each environment type (except the `local` type) come with PHP setup to use `mhsendmail` to ensure outbound email does not inadvertently leave your network and to support simpler testing of email functionality.
+In addition to the above, each environment type (except the `local` type) come with PHP setup to use `msmtp` to ensure outbound email does not inadvertently leave your network and to support simpler testing of email functionality.
 Mailhog may be accessed by navigating to [https://mailhog.reward.test/](https://mailhog.reward.test/) in a browser.